NicoLN-25/NicoLN-25.github.io/_pages/research-cv.md

 ## Personal porfile

-Biologist and Master in Natural Sciences with a passion for the world of microbial communities and the use of bioinformatics as a tool for researching the biological, molecular and evolutionary features of microorganisms of public health and biotechnological interest.
+Biologist and Master in Natural Sciences with a passion for the world of microbial communities and the use of bioinformatics as a tool for researching the biological and evolutionary features of different microorganisms.

 ---

 ## 🎓 Education

 **Master of Science (MSc) in Natural Sciences**
 *Universidad del Rosario, Bogotá, Colombia*

 **Bachelor of Sciences (BSc) in Biology**
-*Universidad del Rosario, Bogotá, Colombia*

-**Disciplinary mention:** Health, Environment and Society, and Evolution and Molecular Biology
+*Universidad del Rosario, Bogotá, Colombia* **Disciplinary mention:** Health, Environment and Society, and Evolution and Molecular Biology

 ---